 On average, reading comprehension approaches deliver an additional six months’ progress.
 Successful reading comprehension approaches allow activities to be carefully tailored to learners’ reading capabilities, and involve activities and texts that provide an effective, but not overwhelming, challenge.

 Many of the approaches can be usefully combined with Collaborative learning techniques and Phonics to develop reading skills.
 The use of techniques such as graphic organisers and drawing learners’ attention to text features are likely to be particularly useful when reading expository or information texts.

 There are some indications that computer-based tutoring approaches can be successful in improving reading comprehension (although the evidence is less robust in this area), particularly when they focus on the development of strategies and self-questioning skills.

-There is extensive evidence in this area, from a range of studies over the last 30 years.
-The majority of studies are from the USA, and focus on pupils aged 8-18 who are falling behind their peers or have difficulties with reading.
+There is extensive evidence in this area from a range of studies over the last 30 years.
+The majority of studies are from the USA and focus on learners aged between 8 and 18 who are falling behind their peers or have difficulties with reading.

 Effective diagnosis of reading difficulties is important in identifying possible solutions, particularly for older struggling readers.
-Pupils can struggle with decoding the words, understanding the structure of the language used or understanding particular vocabulary, which may be subject specific.
-What techniques will you use to identify particular pupils’ needs?
+Learners can struggle with decoding the words, understanding the structure of the language used, or understanding particular vocabulary, which may be subject-specific.
+What techniques will you use to identify particular learners’ needs?

-A wide range of strategies and approaches can be successful, but these need to be taught explicitly and consistently.
-How are you going to identify the strategies that will meet the needs of your pupils and how will these be reinforced?
+A wide range of strategies and approaches can be successful, but they need to be taught explicitly and consistently.
+How are you going to identify the strategies that will meet the needs of your learners and how will these be reinforced?

 How can you focus learners’ attention on developing comprehension strategies that they can apply more widely?